mroman42/granasatClient/README.md

 ### Execution
 The **client** can be executed directly using `./granasatClient`.
-However, it is recommended to run the script `./client.sh`, which saves the simplified execution log into a new file.
+However, it is recommended to run the script `./client.sh`, which saves the simplified execution log into a new file and displays the image window.
 The execution log can be used to retrieve the data that was read from the raspberry server.

 ### Connection